 Ours is a close and kind community where every child’s needs are recognised.
 The children are encouraged to strive to succeed, make good choices and care for themselves and others, and they do so within a nurturing and supportive environment.
 Excellent relationships between staff, pupils and parents ensure that each child’s needs are understood, to enable them to thrive.

 Our Deputy Head Pastoral and Co-curriculum leads the key adults who support pupils’ pastoral needs.
 Form tutors provide help and guidance, supported in Pre-Prep by teaching assistants.
 Our school chaplain and nurse are integral to our pastoral care.

-Within each House there are House Families comprised of pupils from Reception to Year 6 and headed by a member of staff.
-These families enjoy activities together at regular intervals through the year, allowing students to make friendships across year groups and giving older pupils opportunities to mentor and support younger ones.
+Within each House are House Families comprised of pupils from Reception to Year 6, headed by a member of staff.
+These families enjoy activities together at regular intervals throughout the year, allowing pupils to make friendships across year groups and giving older children opportunities to mentor and support younger ones.

 We expect that each Prep school child will hold a position of some responsibility as an adult, so we prepare her for this by ensuring that every Year 6 child has an opportunity to lead within her area of interest.
 They might, for example, be a sport or music captain, a librarian or play captain, an eco-captain or a charity captain, working with a member of staff to support younger pupils.

 Pupils stay in their Houses when they move to STAHS Senior, further strengthening the bonds with others in the House and embedding an identity that stays with them when they become alumni.